hpcleuven/VscDocumentation/source/compute/storage.rst

 The storage attached to our HPC clusters is organized according to the :ref:`VSC storage guidelines <data location>`.

-All HPC cluster in VSC have their own shared storage solution accessible from all nodes within that cluster.
+All HPC clusters in VSC have their own shared storage solution accessible from all nodes within that cluster.
 The so-called ``VSC_DATA`` and ``VSC_SCRATCH`` use this type of storage and constitute the main storage of the cluster.